huriettic/doomstyle3dportalrendererinunity/README.md

-You can get map-clear.txt from the video and put it in the Resources folder in the project.
+You can get map-clear.txt from the video in the description and put it in the Resources folder in the project.